mrvladus/swcl/README.md

 Create Wayland clients easily.

-This library simplifies creating native Wayland window, receiving mouse or keyboard events and helping with creation of Client-Side Decorations (CSD).
+This header-only library simplifies creating native Wayland window, receiving mouse or keyboard events and helping with creation of Client-Side Decorations (CSD).

 In a few lines of code you will have a window with OpenGL context inside of it that you can use to create whatever you want: